Hecate2/Hecate2/brief-resume.md

 - **Proficient** Python and HTTP concurrency based on asynchronous programming.
 - Web, machine learning, deep learning and hardware capable
 - Can use MySQL and other databases.
 ORM preferred.
 Can use C(++), MATLAB and verilog.
 Can read JavaScript, Java, Go, HTML, etc.
-- Survives with Git, Docker(-compose), Kubernetes, basic Linux and Windows shell scripts, etc. Survives without GUI and IDE.
+- Survives with Vim, Git, Docker(-compose), Kubernetes, basic Linux and Windows shell scripts, etc. Survives without GUI and IDE.
 - Polishing big data stacks (potentially Apache Spark and Elasticsearch for ETL businesses).

 ### Internship Experiences: